-- 3.1.
-The headteacher is responsible for: - The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring pupils are taught about British values through the curriculum. - Undertaking a risk assessment to determine whether pupils are at risk of being drawn into terrorism. - Identifying extremist risks in the local area. - Ensuring any visitors and speakers at the school are appropriate vetted prior to them having access to pupils. - 3.2.
-The DSL, and any deputies, are responsible for: - Handling any referrals to the Channel programme. - Following up any referrals made to the Channel programme. - Delivering staff training on the Prevent duty. - Working with external agencies to support pupils at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support pupils at risk of being drawn into terrorism. - 3.3.
-All staff members are responsible for: - Being alert to the risk factors of extremism and radicalisation. - Raising any concerns with the DSL (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to the Channel programme. - Engaging in staff training on the Prevent duty.
+The headteacher is responsible for:

+- The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring pupils are taught about British values through the curriculum. - Ensuring the school is a safe space in which pupils can understand and discuss sensitive topics, including terrorism and extremism, and are able to challenge these ideas. - Undertaking a risk assessment to determine whether pupils are at risk of being drawn into terrorism. - Identifying extremist risks in the local area. - Ensuring any visitors and speakers at the school are appropriate and vetted prior to them having access to pupils.

+The Designated Safeguarding Lead (DSL), and any deputies, are responsible for:

+- Handling any referrals to the Channel programme and supporting staff who make referrals to Channel. - Following up any referrals made to the Channel programme. - Provide advice and support to staff on protecting pupils from the risk of radicalisation. - Delivering staff training on the Prevent duty. - Working with external agencies to support pupils at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support pupils at risk of being drawn into terrorism. - Understanding local procedures for making a Prevent referral and making Prevent referrals where appropriate. - Considering if it would be appropriate to share any information with a new school or college in advance of a pupil leaving, e.g. if the pupil is currently receiving support through the 'Channel' programme and the information would allow the new setting to have support in place for when the pupil arrives.

+All staff members are responsible for:

+- Being alert to the risk factors of extremism and radicalisation and any changes in a pupil's behaviour which could indicate that they may be in need of help or protection. - Raising any concerns with the DSL (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to the Channel programme. - Engaging in staff training on the Prevent duty.

+Using their professional judgement to identify pupils who may be at risk of radicalisation and acting proportionately.